Wijnandvdm/nom-stats/README.md

 ## To Do
 - spicy spice rating thingy to recipes
 - a way to enter ingredients and read straight ingredient data straight from albert heijn
-- the github actions pipeline needs to be sequential